paul-nechifor/lemon-cake/readme.md

 These are some of the things I plan to do, ordered by priority and bunched into groups.

-- Switch parse to return a list of instructions instead of just one.

-- Set variables.
-- Read variables.
 - Use unique symbols.
 - Use the symbol code for hashing.
+- Switch parse to return a list of instructions instead of just one.
+- Add macros.

+- Add a default script that's run.
+That would include things like the macro to expand `=`.
+This way large parts could be implemented in LemonCake instead of C/Assembly.

+- Make dicts resizable.

 - Think about how variable contexts should be implemented.